-Before you start crafting your cybersecurity resume, it is a good idea to look into gaining some experience first.
+Before you start crafting your resume, it is a good idea to look beyond just the education you need to be a cyber security specialist, and consider gaining some experience first.

 This could refer to experience in a related occupation, such as a network administrator or a systems administrator.
 For example, if you are searching for a job in database security, you could benefit from database administration experience.
 For system security, a former computer systems analyst might be the perfect candidate.